 If your business does not meet all of the eligibility criteria, you may be able to apply for the grant if you can provide evidence to support the alternative circumstances outlined in the guidelines.

-If a business or not-for-profit organisation is not eligible for this payment, but is suffering financial hardship, they may be eligible to apply through the hardship review pathway.
+Businesses or not-for-profit organisations that are not eligible for this payment, but are suffering financial hardship, may be eligible to apply through the hardship review pathway.

 If passive income is more than 50% but the business is actively providing services that relate to the passive income, call us on 13 77 88.

 Certain entities, including those earning passive income (such as rents, interest or dividends) that is more than 50% of the business' income, government agencies, local governments, banks and universities, are not eligible for this grant.